 When moving to Canada, you will have to make an important decision; should I open a Canadian bank account before I move or after I move to Canada?
 This decision will determine how effectively you can handle your finances once you move to Canada.

 Opening a bank account with a Canadian bank before you move is possible, though you need to know how to do it.
 However, it is usually better to open an account with a Canadian bank before you arrive than waiting until after you land.
-Opening a Canadian bank account before you arrive will allow you to:
+Opening a Canadian bank account before you move to Canada will make it easier to:

 - Transfer your money to Canada before you move